jieyinybl/enron-fraud-detection/final_project/README.md

 You can get the starter code on git: git clone https://github.com/udacity/ud120-projects.git

-**TODO**
-While reading through the text you should highlight some variable / feature / algortihms, especially when it is a variable you defined your code.
-You can do this either:

-- **makes it bold**
-- `CodeStyle`

 ## Question 1:
 > Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]